alexanderg99/Coffeebreak-SFA_SCDFXIBM-Hackathon/DESCRIPTION.md

-## Recommended Resources to be deployed
+## Recommended Resources to be Deployed